Q. Do V3 Rings produce tight contacts?

 - The V3 Ring is particularly good at holding the matrix in a full anatomical curve.

-- The V3 Ring traps the matrix on the shoulders of the tooth and prevents it slipping and moving away from the neighbouring contact point.
+- The V3 Ring traps the matrix on the shoulders of the tooth and prevents it from slipping and moving away from the neighbouring contact point.

 - The V3 Ring spring is made from nickel-titanium (NiTi) and is very resilient.